mlflautt/FractalGenesis/WARP.md

 ## Project Overview

 FractalGenesis is an AI-powered fractal evolution system that uses genetic algorithms to breed fractals based on user preferences.
-It combines interactive evolution with machine learning to learn aesthetic preferences and automate fractal generation.
+It now features a revolutionary **Python-based 3D fractal renderer** achieving 0.14-0.40 seconds per frame with complete parameter control, replacing the previous Mandelbulber dependency.

 ## Known Issues